Ola-Daniel/qrcodebakery/README.md

-How does the QR Code Generator work?
+How can i use this tool to generate QR Codes?
 -------------------------------------------